Modeling the Progenitor Stars of Observed IIP Supernovae: Abstract

 \section{Abstract}

-The luminosity of Type IIP supernovae (SNe IIP) primarily arises from the recombination of hydrogen ionized by the explosion shock and the radioactive decay of \Co.
+Type IIP supernovae (SNe IIP) are thought to originate from the explosion of massive stars $> 10\;\Msun$.
+Their luminosity is primarily powered by the explosion energy and the radioactive decay energy of \Co, with the photosphere location regulated by hydrogen recombination.
 However, the physical connections between SNe IIP and their progenitor stars remain unclear.
-This paper presents a comprehensive grid of stellar evolution models and their corresponding supernova light curves (LCs) to investigate the physical properties of observed SNe IIP.
-The study employs the one-dimensional stellar evolution code, \texttt{MESA}.
-Our models consider the effects of stellar metallicity, mass, and rotation in the evolution of massive stars, as well as explosion energy and \Ni\ production in modeling supernovae.
-To elucidate the observed LCs of SNe IIP and to probe their progenitor stars, we fit the observed SNe IIP with our multi-color LCs and discuss their physical origins.
-Furthermore, we investigate the impact of stellar parameters on LCs.
-Factors such as the progenitor star's mass, rotation, metallicity, explosion energy, and \Ni\ production influence the light curve's shape and duration.
-We find that higher-mass stars exhibit longer plateaus due to increased photon diffusion time caused by massive ejecta, impacting the duration of the light curve.
+This paper presents a comprehensive study of SNe IIP and their progenitor stars by using the one-dimensional stellar evolution code, \texttt{MESA}.
+Our model grids consider the effects of stellar metallicity, mass, and rotation in the evolution of massive stars, as well as explosion energy and \Ni\ production in modeling supernovae.
+To elucidate the observed SNe IIP and their origins, we compare their light curves (LCs) with our models.
+Furthermore, we investigate the impact of stellar parameters on LCs by considering stellar mass metallicity, rotation, explosion energy, and \Ni\ production.
+We find that more massive stars exhibit longer plateaus due to increased photon diffusion time caused by massive ejecta.
+Higher metallicity leads to increased opacity and mass loss of progenitor stars.
 Rapid rotation affects internal stellar structures, enhancing convective mixing and mass loss, potentially affecting the plateau's brightness and duration.
-Higher metallicity leads to increased opacity, altering energy transport and luminosity.
-Higher explosion energy results in brighter but shorter plateaus due to faster ejecta. \Ni\ production affects late-time luminosity and plateau duration, with larger masses leading to slower declines.
+Higher explosion energy results in brighter but shorter plateaus due to faster-moving ejecta. \Ni\ mass affects late-time luminosity and plateau duration, with larger masses leading to slower declines.

 \keywords{Stellar Evolution, Massive Stars, Supernovae, Shock Wave, Time Domain Astronomy}